GoldenbergLab/r-project-template/processing/README.md

 ## Processing your data

-The goal of the processing stage is to combine and modify raw data files (located in the data folder) into a comprehensible csv file (or files, depending on the need) that would be later used in the analysis
+This stage combines and RAW data files (located in the data folder) into ONE comprehensible csv file (or files, depending on the need) to be later used in the analysis.
+You need to do the following things in order to accomplish this:

-1. To get started copy your raw data in to the data/raw folder.
-Notice that these files would only be located on your local computer and not on the repo.
-Therefore you need to find a way to make sure that these files are backed up.

-2. Once the raw data is in the right place, here are the things that are typically done during data processing:
- - get rid of incomplete or bad data.
- - remove unnecessary or duplicated columns.
- - rename variables to have clear names.
-These should be names that would be clear to someone who doesn't know the details of the project.
-See [naming conventions](https://github.com/GoldenbergLab/naming-conventions) for further detail on naming variables.
- - Define variables based on their type (factor, numeric ect.)
+  1. Download experiment data files from AWS
+  2. Select the incomplete files based on file size
+  3. Moves the incomplete files to a separate folder from the main data folder

+A brief tutorial on the code chunks that do this are below.
+If you can't run the code chunks, you can also do this manually.

 ### Download data (AWS)